Personal Representatives in Virginia Probate Cases

 Currently, NoVa does not have a free-standing estate tax for a decedent.
 However, there may be an applicable federal estate tax return due if an individual’s assets rise to the level of the filing threshold.
 There may also be final personal income tax returns due and fiduciary income tax returns due to the Commonwealth of Virginia.

-Working with a Probate Attorney
+Working with a Virginia Probate Attorney as a Personal Representative

 An attorney can help a personal representative by assisting them during the initial meeting at which they are appointed.
 Moreover, an attorney can act as an integral resource during the process of marshaling the assets of the estate and preparing the required inventory, accounting, and tax returns.
 A personal representative’s duties can be broad and complex.
 An experienced lawyer not only has full knowledge of these duties but considerable experience in carrying them through to fulfillment.